Matheusnugas/nestjs-challenge/README.md

 npm run install-all
 ```

-### 3.2) Create an .env file  in the root of the web project for API access with the following:
+### 3.2) Create an .env file in the ROOT of the WEB project to access your back-end with the following:

 ```sh
 VITE_API_URL="http://localhost:3000"